 Error: the present perfect is not used with time markers that indicate a finished past time, such as 'in 2010'.

-Error: the imperfect past indicates habitual or ongoing actions, not a punctual and completed action at a specific date.
+Error: the imperfect past indicates habitual or ongoing actions, not a punctual and finished action at a specific date.

 4.